bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

     -   `bwa mem`: Generates alignments of reads to the vector contaminant database
     -   `samtools view`: Converts the .sam output of bwa into .bam for the following steps
     -   `samtools fastq`: Generates fastq outputs for all reads that mapped to the vector contaminant database (`-F 4`) and all reads that did not map to the vector contaminant database (`-f 4`)

+<br/><br/>
 > ***Question 4: Can you find how many reads BWA mapped to the vector database?***

-Now we want to perform additional alignments for the reads with BLAT to filter out any remaining reads that align to our vector contamination database.
+<br/><br/>Now we want to perform additional alignments for the reads with BLAT to filter out any remaining reads that align to our vector contamination database.
 However, BLAT only accepts fasta files so we have to convert our reads from fastq to fasta.
 This can be done using VSEARCH.

 _Example command._ MetaPro automatically runs this
 vsearch --fastq_filter mouse1_univec_bwa.fastq --fastaout mouse1_univec_bwa.fasta